 In Chapter 3, you learnt how to evaluate a Type B uncertainty associated with reading the scale of an instrument.
+Before we go further, first answer these three questions and discuss your answers with the other students in your group.
 What is meant by a "measurand"?
 What is the purpose of making measurements in science?
 Why can the "true value" of a measurand never be known?

 Do not proceed to the next page until you have completely answered the questions on this page.

 The purpose of making a measurement in science is to obtain information about a measurand.

-The first thing that the measurer, i.e. you, has to do is to clearly specify the measurand.
+The first thing that the measurer (i.e. you) must do is to clearly specify the measurand.
 You need to ask yourself, "What do I want to measure?"

 The answer to this question gives you the "measurand".
 You always need to be careful when you specify the measurand.
 For example, if you want to measure the length of a bar of iron to 0.000001 of a metre, then it would be appropriate to also specify the temperature and pressure (and any other parameters) that might affect the result.

 We saw in the last chapter that the information about a measurand that we obtain in a measurement is always affected by sources of uncertainty.
-There are many effects which contribute towards the total uncertainty in a measurement, including the rating of the instrument, reading the scale of the instrument, etc. All these effects need to be considered as part of the measurement process, and estimated numerically.
+There are many effects which contribute towards the total uncertainty in a measurement, including the rating of the instrument, reading the scale of the instrument, etc.

+All these effects need to be considered as part of the measurement process and estimated numerically.
 The summary of all the sources of uncertainty in a measurement is called an "uncertainty budget", just like the summary of all the expenses in a business is also called a budget.
 A scientific measurement is meaningless without a quantitative analysis of sources of uncertainty.